The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

-This unforgettable journey can be covered in a variety of ways – riding a local motorbike around the Thakhek Loop is arguably the most popular (and most satisfying!), and that’s the focus of this guide.
+This unforgettable journey can be covered in a variety of ways.
+Riding a local motorbike around the Thakhek Loop is still the most popular, but many intrepid travelers also choose to do the Loop by bicycle as well.

-The current circuit (as of 2021) follows Route 12 east out of Thakhek (Tha Khaek) to Nakai, before heading north on Route 1E (formerly 8B).
+The current circuit follows Route 12 east out of Thakhek (Tha Khaek) to Nakai, before heading north on Route 1E.

 At Laksao, the route heads west on Route 8 via Nahin, before rejoining Route 13 at Vieng Kham for the final stretch south back to Thakhek.